How to Measure and Track Your SaaS Marketing Success

 MRR (monthly recurring revenue) refers to how much income you anticipate getting monthly from your paying customers.
 It's a vital metric because it predicts your business's future growth rate.
 Without a growing MRR, there's a high chance your business will fail or stall.

 You can determine your MRR by multiplying your product's average monthly price by the number of paying clients.
-Calculating your MRR growth rate is also easy, as it's the percentage that your MRR decreased or increased from the previous month.
+Calculating your MRR growth rate is also easy, as it's the percentage by which your MRR decreased or increased from the previous month.

 Conversion Rate

-The conversion rate looks at the number of leads transitioning into paying clients.
+The conversion rate measures the number of leads that transition into paying clients.
 It's vital to SaaS marketing as it helps you evaluate the effectiveness of your sales process.
 If your numbers are low, something along the way has to change.

 Since the sales funnel is dynamic and involves various aspects, knowing the specific factors that affect your conversion rates can be challenging.
 The solution to this challenge is to track the conversion rate at every stage to assess where you need to improve along the sales funnel.

 For instance, your conversion rate at the evaluation stage may be high.
 This means your SaaS product is suitable for most leads.
-However, if the conversion rate is lower at the purchase stage, you likely need to improve how you convince leads to opt for your product.
+However, if the conversion rate is lower at the purchase stage, you likely need to improve your ability to convince leads to opt for your product.

 Average Revenue Per Account (ARPA)